Central Virginia

 While we couldn't say, if you want to make an initial, this is supplementing work that's already being done in the city,

-How do you address your question in terms of, you know, meeting with the legislature, certainly if you wanted to do that.
+I think it would really address your question in terms of, you know, meeting with the legislators, certainly, if you wanted to do that.

 • 00:34:31

-I mean, I think that fits in line with the continuing conversation we're talking about having with them or, or, or you all as members of this board, members of city council and board supervising, having conversations with them.
+I mean, I think that fits in line with the continuing conversation we're talking about having with them, or you all as members of this board, members of city council and board supervising, having conversations with them.

 • 00:34:45

-I just wondered if that would help to have a sit down conversation, if they could help us with it, but you all know, I think better.
+I'm just wondering if that would help to have a sit-down conversation, if they could help us with it.

 I think with regard to the specificity, when we met with them, it was like as much specificity as possible.